 We are your university functional experts on initial personnel appointments and appointment changes, providing expertise, consultation, and training to senior leadership, campus hiring managers, and your unit HR administrators.

 EHRA Administration provides assistance and consultation concerning your EHRA academic, research, professional, public service, and extension personnel positions requirements.
 To initiate an EHRA consultation, email or call Ryan Bernarduci or Mary Richardson.

 As a State entity, the University of North Carolina (UNC) system is subject to the State Human Resources Act.
 University positions are administered in accordance with the provisions and requirements of that Act.
 Positions covered by the Act are referred to as “SHRA” positions.
 However, four categories of positions have been largely exempted from coverage under the Act.
 Positions considered “EHRA” (Exempt from the Human Resources Act) fall in these categories:

 - Senior Academic & Administrative Officer (“SAAO”) positions

 Agreements between UNC-General Administration (UNC-GA) and the Office of State Human Resources (OSHR) allow the delegation of authority for establishing Instructional, Research, Public Service/Extension positions to certain campuses, and NC State University has been granted that delegated authority.

-In addition to the requirement of instructional, research, public service/extension or administrative duties, all EPA positions require the completion of an advanced degree, usually a master’s degree or above or equivalent independent experience in comparable instructional or educational activities or a comparable record of independent research productivity, as a minimum educational qualification.
+In addition to the requirement of instructional, research, public service/extension or administrative duties, all EHRA positions require the completion of an advanced degree, usually a master’s degree or above or equivalent independent experience in comparable instructional or educational activities or a comparable record of independent research productivity, as a minimum educational qualification.

 Tools & Links

-- Analysis Tool for Non-Faculty EPA Status
+- Analysis Tool for Non-Faculty EHRA Status

 - Converting Faculty between Academic Year and Fiscal Year appointments